 what are you talking about?"
 These were some of my favorite responses which, as you could imagine, make me wonder, were they even there?

 Another thing we came to grips with is the shear and total lack of

 privacy.
 We are almost at the point of being able to diagnose each

 others ailments just from the toots we make.
 In fact, after some meals

 we can form an orchestra.
 I would be the violin, Elise the Tuba, and the

 The Kids play well together and specialize in

-Elise and I have eaten at every possible eatery except a rat infested butcher house and have not gotten sick.
+Elise and I have eaten at every possible eatery and have not gotten sick.
 We cannot figure out why?
-We thought it would be relatively easy to lose weight over here by getting "The Bug", but are finding out it's quite the opposite.
-The food is so delicious and moist (possibly dripping with delicious lard) that it is a challenge to stay healthy.
-Just like any middle aged couple, we speak of a healthier lifestyle etc. just here, in the fishbowl, the kids chime in on our discussions.
-For example, Zoe said she wants to be healthier too, so she could be faster at freeze tag.
-I guess we all have goals, right?
+We thought it would be relatively easy to lose weight over here by getting "The Bug" but are finding out it's quite the opposite.
+The food is so delicious and moist (possibly dripping with delicious lard) it is a challenge to eat healthy, or maybe it is healthier, we just don't know.

 We are having fun laughing at ourselves when things tighten up which is probably the secret to all of this.
 Having the time to spend with each other is important, spying and all.
 Hopefully, things will continue as smooth as they have been.
 In the meantime, we will continue to diagnose each others ailments :) and the kids will continue playing their latest favorite game, Charlie's Angels.